 Rossiter is a tiny town located in the state of Pennsylvania.
 With a population of 537 people and just one neighborhood, Rossiter is the 968th largest community in Pennsylvania.
-Rossiter has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Rossiter was built prior to World War II, making it one of the older and more historic towns in the country.

 Rossiter is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rossiter is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Rossiter who work in healthcare suport services (46.04%), food service (12.02%), and management occupations (7.04%).